avisekh3110/trackoexpense/README.md

 - **Babel**: A JavaScript compiler for converting ECMAScript 2015+ code into a backwards-compatible version.
 - **SWC**: A super-fast compiler written in Rust for transforming JavaScript/TypeScript code.
 - **Recharts**: A composable charting library built on React components.
+- **React-Toastify**: A library for adding notifications to your React application.

 ## Available Plugins